BDC Hamburger Icon

 Open row

-The management theory of Henry Gantt has had a profound impact on project management practices and continues to be widely used today.
-Gantt’s management theory incorporates the record of the work that has been done, balanced with the work that still needs to be completed.
+Henry Gantt’s management theory has had a profound impact on project management practices and continues to be widely used today.
+Gantt’s management theory incorporates a record of the work that has been done, balanced with the work that still needs to be completed.

-Discover the key principles of Gantt’s management theory, practical tips for using Gantt charts and the broader context of other influential management theories.
+We’ll explore the key principles of Gantt’s management theory and experts’ thoughts on it, share practical tips for using Gantt charts, and explain the broader context of other influential management theories.
 By gaining a comprehensive understanding of Gantt’s theory and its application, you can enhance your project management skills and drive successful project outcomes.

 Management theory of Henry Gantt